dgm9704/TIFF/README.md

 If there is a problem, please inform me.

 ### testfiles
-Various images that do not represent any kind of test suite but were included to test some specific features
+Various images that do not represent any kind of test suite but were included along the way to test some specific features

 ### libtiffpic
 Files from libtiff testsuite